pramontal247/MAT502/README.md

 # Problem Statement

-Which Sex, Male or Female has the Best Literacy Rate Around the World
+Which Sex, Male or Female has the highest Literacy Rate Around the World

 # Requirements